Peacocks are among the most amazing and lovely birds anyone wishes to see.So, where do they come from? Where do peacocks live?

 Peacocks who live in North America tend to congregate in suburban neighborhoods where they can find food easily.
 They can be very noisy, especially during their mating season, from late spring to late fall.

 Where Can You Find Peacocks In The United States of America?

 Some residents in the United States of America have never seen peacocks.
 There are a few places where you can find some.

 One of these places is Florida, which has a large population of wild peacocks.
 Although it is not known how they found their way into Florida, there are some theories explaining this.

 According to one of the theories, peacocks escaped from a zoo just like other birds.
 As a result, they created their population.

 Another theory is that developers imported peacocks in the 19th century to new neighborhoods to make the area look more exotic.

 Peacocks have been status symbol pets for many years.
 Although they are not exactly cuddly creatures, they look impressive strutting around.
 Many countries and states allow their residents to keep peacocks as pets.

-However, it is important to check with your local authority before keeping one.
-In addition, you should do good research about raising peacocks and ensure that you have enough space to raise them.
+However, checking with your local authority before keeping one is important.
+In addition, you should research raising peacocks and ensure you have enough space to raise them.

-Peacocks do not get along well with other types of domestic birds, such as chickens and ducks.
-Therefore you should be cautious if you are adding them to an existing flock.
+Peacocks do not get along well with other domestic birds, such as chickens and ducks.
+Therefore you should be cautious if adding them to an existing flock.